salatfreak/pyromaniac/docs/components-python.md

 *Python* modules should be referenced relative to the current component's path for the same reason as components and local files.
 To import *pkg/mod.py* from the component *pkg/comp.pyro*, write `from . import mod`.

+## Manually Compiling Intermediary Butane
+You can import the *expand* and *butane* functions from the `pyromaniac` package for expanding composite keys and rendering intermediary butane configurations.
+This is what the *merge* component of the standard library uses to render sub-configurations into *Ignition* format and assemble the contents for the `ignition.config.merge` field.

+The *expand* function recursively performs expansion of composite keys in dicts and lists and leaves all other values as they are.
+Lists and dicts nested inside other data structures will not be modified.
+You can optionally pass a second and third parameter to control further modifications to the input.
+If the second parameter is `True`, keys starting with an underscore will recursively be filtered out of the result.
+If the third parameter is *True*, the *variant* and *version* fields required by *Butane* will be added if the input is a dict with these fields missing.

+The *butane* function simply takes a configuration as a dict, transforms it into *Ignition* and returns the result as a string.